jupiterbjy/CUIAudioPlayer/README.md

 Although this project strictly follow PEP8 at my best, readability might not meet the standard.

+You might want to change codepage when running on CMD.
+That way you can use utf-8 supported fonts.

 ---

 ## Usage

-You might want to change codepage when running on CMD.
-That way you can use utf-8 supported fonts.

-To do this, just type ```chcp 65001``` on CMD, then right click, properties and change font.
+Clone this and run ```py CUIAudioPlayer```, *python*, *python3.9* or whatever python alias you are using.
+May have to install the dependency manually.

 - Audio List (Widget)
     - File explorer functionality: Select *DIR* marked items and press *Enter* to step in.